 There are no known negative effects from Sound Energy Healing and much research has demonstrated the benefits.
 Gong Master Don Conreaux calls the gong “ the Music of Wholeness”.
 It approaches the body as already whole and complete, then fills the body with vibrations that emphasize health and balance.
 The gong as an instrument of sound healing is now being used in meditations and yoga; in private sound therapy practice; palliative care and cancer treatment centers; and in the field of mental health to promote well-being.

 Gong Bath Immersion Meditations are considered one of the most deeply healing and restorative meditations possible, because of the deep state of relaxation attained in response to the sound vibration.
 Physical relaxation is effortless on the part of the participant as the vibrational frequency of the gong does all the work, leading to the release of stress and healing on a molecular level within the body.

 Lynne has pursued studies in Sacred Sound Healing with the gong through the Southwest Institute of Healing Arts and Therapy in Tempe, Arizona.
-In October 2016, she attended Advanced Gong Training under the mentorship of Mitch Nur, Instructor and Gong Master in Pennsylvania, USA.
+In October 2016, she attended Advanced Gong Training under the mentorship of Mitch Nur, International Trainer and Gong Master in Pennsylvania, USA.